openthread/openthread/tools/harness-thci/README.md

 4. Connect the NCP board (nRF52840) to Raspberry Pi's USB port and verify that wpanctl command works.

-5. Connect the Raspberry Pi's GPIOs (For Raspberry Pi 3B, link Pin8 as TXD, Pin10 as RXD and Pin14 as GND) with a UART2USB adapter.
+5. Connect the Raspberry Pi's GPIOs (for Raspberry Pi 3B, link Pin8 as TXD, Pin10 as RXD and Pin14 as GND) with a UART2USB adapter.

 6. Connect DUT (with Step 5's adapter), sniffer and other golden devices as reference device to Host PC.